bec-archer/HydraulicsWorkOrderApp/HydraulicsWorkOrderApp/Documentation/WO_Item_Dropdown_Checkbox_Template_09052025.md

 # 🔽 WO_Item Dropdown & Checkbox Configuration

+> Managed by **DropdownManagerView**; Admin/SuperAdmin can add/reorder; updates should bump `dropdownSchemaVersion`.

 This file defines the dropdown and checkbox field options used in `NewWorkOrderView` and `AddWOItemFormView`.
+> **Note (QR Position Labels):** Admins may optionally define a small preset list for QR **Position Labels** (e.g., A/B/C, Left/Right, Rod/Cap).
+The UI must still allow free-text entry when a preset doesn’t apply.
 ---

 ## 🧩 Dropdown Fields